linusjf/LearnNodeJS/readme.md

 `npm install nedb`

-to use express and nedb in your Node.js applications.
+to use express and nedb in your goalsserver Node.js application in the goalsserver directory.

 ## API Reference